 Joel Bray is a PhD candidate at Arizona State University.
-He was awarded a Leakey Foundation Research Grant during our spring 2017 cycle for his project entitled “Social relationships in male chimpanzees: Form, function, and development.”
+They were awarded a Leakey Foundation Research Grant during our spring 2017 cycle for their project entitled “Social relationships in male chimpanzees: Form, function, and development.”

 Variation is the raw material of natural selection, yet we struggle to explain why individuals vary in complex traits such as social behavior.
 Why are some adult male chimpanzees highly gregarious and others less so?
 Why do some male pairs form strong and durable social bonds while others do not?